MictoNode/initia-alert-system/English.md

 2. **Paste the following content into the `script.sh` file:**

    Notice:`local_height=$(curl -s localhost:15657/status | jq -r .result.sync_info.latest_block_height)` don't forget to change the RPC PORT.

+   Notice2:`sudo systemctl restart initiad` if you are using ‘initia’, don't forget to change it.

     ```bash
     #!/bin/bash